optakt/flow-dps/docs/introduction.md

 During the execution process the following operations occur:
 - each collection of transactions from the finalized block is retrieved from the relevant cluster
 - execution node executes the transactions according to their cannonical order and update the execution state of the system
-- an Execution Receipt is built for the block.
-Execution Receipt is a cryptographic commitment on the execution result of the block
+- an execution receipt is built for the block.
+Execution receipt is a cryptographic commitment on the execution result of the block
-- Execution Receipt is broadcast to the verification nodes and consensus nodes
+- execution receipt is broadcast to the verification nodes and consensus nodes

 #### Collection retrieval